dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 ![A frame that uses its own journal](./media/navigation-overview/frame-uses-its-own-journal.png "This shows the effect of navigating within a frame that uses its own journal.")

-Notice that the journal entries are shown by the navigation [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] in the <xref:System.Windows.Controls.Frame>, rather than by Internet Explorer.
+Notice that the journal entries are shown by the navigation UI in the <xref:System.Windows.Controls.Frame>, rather than by Internet Explorer.

 > [!NOTE]
-> If a <xref:System.Windows.Controls.Frame> is part of content that is hosted in a <xref:System.Windows.Window>, <xref:System.Windows.Controls.Frame> uses its own journal and, consequently, displays its own navigation [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+> If a <xref:System.Windows.Controls.Frame> is part of content that is hosted in a <xref:System.Windows.Window>, <xref:System.Windows.Controls.Frame> uses its own journal and, consequently, displays its own navigation UI.

-If your user experience requires a <xref:System.Windows.Controls.Frame> to provide its own journal without showing the navigation [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)], you can hide the navigation [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] by setting the <xref:System.Windows.Controls.Frame.NavigationUIVisibility%2A> to <xref:System.Windows.Visibility.Hidden>.
+If your user experience requires a <xref:System.Windows.Controls.Frame> to provide its own journal without showing the navigation UI, you can hide the navigation UI by setting the <xref:System.Windows.Controls.Frame.NavigationUIVisibility%2A> to <xref:System.Windows.Visibility.Hidden>.
 This is shown in the following markup.

 [!code-xaml[NavigationOverviewSnippets#FrameHostPageHidesUIXAML1](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/FrameHostPageOwnHiddenJournal.xaml#framehostpagehidesuixaml1)]
 [!code-xaml[NavigationOverviewSnippets#FrameHostPageHidesUIXAML2](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/FrameHostPageOwnHiddenJournal.xaml#framehostpagehidesuixaml2)]